mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/get-started.md

     ]
     ```
 7. Start the sample application with a pipeline.

-    ```sh
+    ```bash
     ./sample_start.sh -p worker_safety_gear_detection
     ```

-    This command would look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
-Refer to the table, to learn about different options available.
+    This command will look for the payload for the pipeline specified in the `-p` argument above, inside the `payload.json` file and launch a pipeline instance in DLStreamer Pipeline Server.
+Refer to the table, to learn about different available options.

     Output:

-    ```sh
+    ```bash
     # Example output for Worker Safety gear detection
     Environment variables loaded from [WORKDIR]/manufacturing-ai-suite/industrial-edge-insights-vision/.env
     Running sample app: worker-safety-gear-detection